Renyu-Liu/riichi-mahjong-calculator/README.md

 Click the tile in Tile Pool to add the tile into Hand Preview.
 Click the tile in Hand Preview to remove the tile.

 You have to select at least 14 tiles to continue to next phase.
+Click "Confirm Hand" to continue.

 ### 2: Selecting Winning Tile
 Click "Modify Hand" to return to tile selecting phase.